PatrickMassot/GlimpseOfLean/README.md

 # A glimpse of Lean

 This repository is an introduction to theorem proving in Lean for the impatient.
-The goal is to get a feel for what proving in Lean looks like in 2 or 3 hours.
+The goal is to get a feel for what proving in Lean looks like in 2 or 3 hours, or maybe devote half a day or a full day.

+There are two tracks.
+Both start with reading the `Introduction.lean` file.

+Then the short track continues in the `Shorter.lean` file which is meant to give you access to not completely empty mathematical proofs in two hours if you are ready to move really fast.

-After reading the `Introduction.lean` file, you should read explanations and do exercises in the `Basics` folder, and then choose to work on one file from the `Topics` folder.
-Of course you can play with all files from that folder if you have more time.
+If you have a bit more time, you should instead read explanations and do exercises in the `Basics` folder, and then choose to work on one file from the `Topics` folder.
+Of course you can play with all files from that folder if you have even more time.

-To work using Lean, you either have to install Lean locally, use Codespaces or use Gitpod.
+To work using Lean, you either have to install Lean locally, or use a lean4web server, or use Codespaces or use Gitpod.

 * To use codespaces, make sure you're logged in to Github, click the button below, select `4-core`, and then press `Create codespace`.
 After a few minutes an editor with Lean working will open in your browser.